oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 Last but not least, it proves that the security principles exist for reasons other than just theories and paranoia and once our "theoretical" threats materialize, they could be fatal and resolving them is often a really hard job.

-**Disclaimer:** *Since full disclosure can harm the company's reputation even after the incident is resolved, all data related to the company and its employees is obfuscated.*
+**Disclaimer:** *Since full disclosure can harm the company's reputation even after the incident is resolved, all data related to the company and its employees is heavily obfuscated.*

 Earlier this year I joined a start-up company to lead the Application Security team, which for the timeline of this story continued to be comprised of, well, only me.